netus-rubro/SCP-SL-Discord-Bot/README.md

 ##
 ### Get your server account id and the api key

-  You can use the scpsl server console to get the id
+  You can use the scpsl server console to get the account id

     !id
   And the api key